 The selection of candidates for admission to the UBC Faculty of Medicine undergraduate distributed program is governed by guidelines established by the Senate of UBC, and is the responsibility of the Faculty of Medicine Admissions Selection Committee and the Associate Dean, Admissions.
 The selection process reflects the values of the UBC Faculty of Medicine and all university partners in the UBC Faculty of Medicine undergraduate distributed program.
-The process is designed to choose well-rounded students who meet the goals of the expanded, distributed program; who can be expected to perform well in the rigorous curriculum and Problem-Based Learning format; and who can balance and enrich their academic experience with strong non-academic skills and interests.
+The process is designed to choose well-rounded students who meet the goals of the expanded, distributed program; who can be expected to perform well in the rigorous curriculum and Case-Based Learning format; and who can balance and enrich their academic experience with strong non-academic skills and interests.
 Similarly, selection processes of other Canadian medical schools reflect their own individual values, and are designed to select candidates who would most likely be successful in their respective programs.

 The UBC Faculty of Medicine’s Associate Dean of Equity oversees the selection process to ensure that all applicants are given careful consideration without regard to age, gender, sexual orientation, race, ancestry, colour, place of origin, family status, physical or mental disability, political belief, religion, marital or economic status.
 The selection of candidates is made by consensus of the Admissions Selection Committee.
 Preference is given to residents of British Columbia.
 Up to 10% of seats (maximum 29) may be available to out-of-province applicants in the medical program each year.
 In completing the online application, candidates may provide information to help determine their suitability for the Northern Medical Program and the rural positions at the Southern Medical Program and the Island Medical program.
 This information is used in the overall admissions process.
-With other non-academic criteria, references, interview scores and academic criteria, this information aids the NMP Admissions Subcommittee in recommending admission of students felt to be suitable for the MD Undergraduate education at the NMP.
+With other non-academic criteria, references, interview scores and academic criteria, this information aids the Northern and Rural Admissions Subcommittee in recommending admission of students felt to be suitable for a site that emphasizes Northern and/or rural training.